vvaske/PolarisBiosEditor/README.md

 one click timing feature should be used with care, it maybe not stable for you

 please build the executable yourself or decompile the existing one if you don't trust

+### v1.7.3
+- Fixed apply timings for Samsung memory
+- Added support for New Samsung memory K4G80325FC
+- Added timing for New Samsung K4G80325FC

 ### v1.7.2
 - Fixed apply timings for Hynix memory